cheqd/product-docs/tutorials/credentials-and-presentations/verify-jwt-presentation.md

-# Verify a Verifiable Presentation
+# Verify a JSON Web Token (JWT) Verifiable Presentation

 This tutorial offers step-by-step guidance on how to verify a [Verifiable Presentation](https://w3c-ccg.github.io/vp-request-spec/).